awjlogan/emon32-fw/README.md

 All options can be listed by entering `?`.

+> [!WARNING]
+> The RFM69 transmitter will be damaged if it is run at maximum power without an antenna.

 ### Data acquisition

 The ADC is triggered by a dedicated timer (`TIMER_ADC`) with no intervention from the processor.
 Data are accumulated by DMA into a ping-pong buffer - when one sample set is being processed, another is being captured in the background.